-01. The Beachfront Line or the seaward property line of the parcel, whichever is further landward, and ii.
-Parcels Containing Other Uses

-02. The mean high water line, the Beachfront Line, or the seaward property line of the parcel, whichever is further seaward.
+- 01. The Beachfront Line or the seaward property line of the parcel, whichever is further landward, and - 02.
+The mean high water line, the Beachfront Line, or the seaward property line of the parcel, whichever is further seaward.

 For parcels containing any land use other than single-family residential and golf course uses, and open space uses without structures, the CPA-O District includes the area between: